Flieger Watch: Get to Know the German Version of a Pilot Watch

 German fighter pilots were already busy manoeuvring their aircraft.
 And to fly safely, it’s important to always keep their eyes on the path.
 That’s exactly why RLM required the watches to have a large case diameter of 55mm to be exact.

-The large case allows the airmen to read the time clearly without having to remove their hands from the steering wheel.
+The large case allows the airmen to read the time clearly without having to remove their hands from the control column.

 2. The crown is larger than usual.